+Carbon cycle

-Carbon cycle The term used to describe the flow of carbon (in various forms, e.g., as carbon dioxide (CO2), carbon in biomass, and carbon dissolved in the ocean as carbonate and bicarbonate) through the atmosphere, hydrosphere, terrestrial and marine biosphere and lithosphere.
-In this report, the reference unit for the global carbon cycle is GtCO2 or GtC (Gigatonne of carbon = 1 GtC = 1015 grams of carbon.
-This corresponds to 3.667 GtCO2).
+The term used to describe the flow of carbon (in various forms, e.g., as carbon dioxide (CO_2), carbon in biomass, and carbon dissolved in the ocean as carbonate and bicarbonate) through the atmosphere, hydrosphere, terrestrial and marine biosphere and lithosphere.
+In this report, the reference unit for the global carbon cycle is $GtCO_2$ or GtC (Gigatonne of carbon = 1 GtC = 10^{15} grams of carbon.
+This corresponds to 3.667 $GtCO_2$).

-Carbon dioxide (CO2) A naturally occurring gas, CO_2 is also a by-product of burning fossil fuels (such as oil, gas and coal), of burning biomass, of land-use changes (LUC) and of industrial processes (e.g., cement production).
+Carbon dioxide (CO2)

+A naturally occurring gas, CO2 is also a by-product of burning fossil fuels (such as oil, gas and coal), of burning biomass, of land use changes (LUC) and of industrial processes (e.g., cement production).
 It is the principal anthropogenic greenhouse gas (GHG) that affects the Earth's radiative balance.
-It is the reference gas against which other GHGs are measured and therefore has a global warming potential (GWP) of 1.
-See also Greenhouse gas (GHG).
+It is the reference gas against which other GHGs are measured and therefore has a Global Warming Potential (GWP) of 1.